Alamgir Kabir (politician)

 Alamgir Kabir (born 1 January 1948) is a Bangladesh Nationalist Party politician and a former Jatiya Sangsad member representing the Naogaon-6 constituency.
 He also served as the state minister of Housing and Public Works and Women and Children Affairs.

+Background

+Alamgir Kabir's brother, Anowar Hossain Bulu, is a politician and a former member of Bangladesh Nationalist Party (BNP).

 Career

-Kabir was elected to parliament from Naogaon-6 as a Bangladesh Nationalist Party candidate in 1991, 1996, 1996, and 2001.
+Kabir was elected to parliament from Naogaon-6 as a BNP candidate in 1991, February 1996, June 1996, and 2001.
 In 2007, he was sued for patronizing Jamaat-ul-Mujahideen Bangladesh, an Islamist terror organisation.
-He was nominated by the Bangladesh Nationalist Party to contest the 11th Jatiya Sangshad elections from Naogaon.
+He was nominated by the BNP to contest the 11th Jatiya Sangshad elections from Naogaon.

 In March 2014, ACC sued Kabir for corruption charges.